Our inclusion strategy

 Our actions:

-- Executive sponsorship of our global employee networks (for example, our Ability network to promote disability and neurodiversity inclusion) is provided by the Group Executive Committee and Non-Executive Directors of the Holdings Board, who champion these employee resource groups and drive change
+• Executive sponsorship of our global employee networks (for example, our Ability network to promote disability and neurodiversity inclusion) is provided by the Group Operating Committee and Non-Executive Directors of the Holdings Board, who champion these employee resource groups and drive change.

 Our actions:

-- We’re investing in academic sponsorship programmes that help diverse young people enter our industry, and skills-building programmes for under-represented groups in the community.
-For example, our Stormzy partnership has funded 30 University of Cambridge scholarships for Black and socially disadvantaged students
+• We’re investing in academic sponsorship programmes that help young people from a range of backgrounds enter our industry, and in skills-building programmes for under-represented groups in the community.
+For example, our Stormzy partnership is funding 60 University of Cambridge scholarships for Black and socially disadvantaged students.

-- We’ve launched a Supplier Diversity portal in the UK and US, enabling small and medium-sized enterprises or businesses that are majority-owned, operated and controlled by historically under-represented groups, to register interest in becoming an HSBC supplier
+• We’ve expanded our Supplier Diversity portal to Mexico, Hong Kong, India, Australia, Malaysia and Taiwan.
+The portal enables small and medium-sized enterprises or businesses that are majority-owned, operated and controlled by historically under-represented groups, to register interest in becoming an HSBC supplier.

 We’re creating an accurate and transparent view of our workforce so we can effectively target our actions and measure our progress.